MPC-Berkeley/barc/README.md

 The Berkeley Autonomous Race Car is a development platform for autonomous driving to achieve complex maneuvers such as drifting, lane changes, and obstacle avoidance.
 A 1/10 scale RC car and an embedded Linux computer make up the hardware platform of the project.
 This project aims to be fully open-source.
 The data collection process is cloud-based and brings new dimensions to the Vehicle Dynamics and Control Theory teaching and research world.

 This site is home to the repository.
 The main site for the project is [here](http://www.barc-project.com/).
+Although several directories contain their own README files, all of this information has been consolidated in the Github [Wiki](https://github.com/MPC-Berkeley/barc/wiki).

 ## Organization
 The primary folders in this repository include